 Rev. Keith’s Growing Stature In The Quaker Movement

-In 1672, Rev. Keith married Elizabeth Johnston, the daughter of William Johnston, M.D. and Barbara Forbes [13].
+In 1672, Rev. Keith married a wealthy heiress, Elizabeth Johnston, the daughter of William Johnston, M.D. and Barbara Forbes, a descendant of the storied Forbes clan of Scotland [13].
 Elizabeth had her “convincement” into Quakerism in 1663, and was also an active missionary in the movement.
 Rev. and Elizabeth Keith had 3 children, including Anne Keith who married George Walker of Jamestown.
 Anne and George Walker were the grandparents of our cousin, George Wythe, the first Virginia signer of the Declaration of Independence.

 In 1677, Rev. Keith and his wife joined William Penn, George Fox and Robert Barclay on a missionary trip to Holland and Germany [14].
 During this trip, Rev. Keith’s stature in the Quaker movement grew.